 VILLAGE UNDER WATER

 Long Sault was a rapid in the St. Lawrence River west of Cornwall.
 It created a navigation barrier along the river for years making it harder and harder for the increasing ship traffic as well as size of the vessels to navigate.
 Something needed to be done.
-The Moses-Saunders Power Dam was constructed and the St Lawrence River’s character was totally transformed.
+The Moses-Saunders Power Dam was constructed in 1958 and the St Lawrence River’s character was totally transformed.

 The construction of the dam required the flooding of a large swath of land near the rapids, both to facilitate a hydroelectric dam and to make the rapids area more navigable.
 The flooded region includes Ontario’s Lost Villages.